Unfortunately, you probably already know the answer to the question “what does it actually cost to sell a dental practice?” – it depends.

 A buyer may require upgrades or repairs prior to purchasing a practice, but this is all part of the overall price negotiation.
 Sometimes these repairs are more than cosmetic and are required in order to meet building codes.

 Are you ready to sell your practice?
-Create your free profile now.
-Submit that profile before January 1, 2021 to lock in our 2020 rates – and save yourself some money.
+Create your free profile now – and save yourself some money.